ROOSTER-fleet-management/rooster_fleet_manager/doc/index.rst

 #################################################

-Robot Optimization, Scheduling, Task Execution and Routing (Ro.O.S.T.E.R.) is an open source project to develop a heterogeneous fleet management solution with task allocation, scheduling and autonomous navigation capabilities.
+Robot Optimization, Scheduling, Task Execution and Routing (Ro.O.S.T.E.R.) is a ROS (Robot Operating System) based open source project to develop a heterogeneous fleet management solution with task allocation, scheduling and autonomous navigation capabilities.

+This software has been developed as part of the work at the `'Center of Design for Advanced Manufacturing <https://www.tudelft.nl/en/ide/research/research-labs/center-of-design-for-advanced-manufacturing/>`__' lab of `TU Delft <https://www.tudelft.nl/en/>`__ on the `'Collaborating and coupled AGV swarms with extended environment recognition' <https://eitmanufacturing.eu/collaborating-and-coupled-agv-swarms-with-extended-environment-recognition/>`__ project funded by `EIT Manufacturing <https://eitmanufacturing.eu/>`__.

 .. toctree::
    :maxdepth: 1